webtranslateit/webtranslateit/README.md

     wti init

-The tool will prompt for your Web Translate It API key, and where to save the configuration file.
-Letting it put in `config/translations.yml` makes everything easier.
+The tool will prompt for:

+* your Web Translate It API key (you can find it in your project settings),
+* where to save the configuration file (by default in `config/translations.yml`).

 ## Usage